25 Movies Like Licorice Pizza (2021)

 Staff & contributors

 Chasing the feel of watching Licorice Pizza ?
-Here are the movies we recommend you watch after Licorice Pizza (2021).
+Here are the movies we recommend you watch right after.

 The film opens with Julie in her early twenties, longing to pursue a career in medical school.
 But after briefly testing the waters, she switches over to psychology, only to drop completely out of school and transform her hobby of photography into a professional career.
 This indecisiveness carries over in most aspects of her life, including and especially in romance, where impulse and desire drive her to run after what she believes to be love.
 The movie follows Julie as she navigates adulthood in modern Oslo—at once a specific yet universally relatable story about the growing pains of growing up.